How

 Legal

-Chang Jiang 750 sidecars start from 7,000RMB for
+Chang Jiang 750 sidecars start from 38,000RMB

-transfer.
-I have seen many accidents and can say
+seen many accidents and can say that if you have

-that if you have an illegally registered bike
+an illegally registered bike or one with fake

-or one with fake plates you will be totally screwed.
+plates you will be totally screwed.
+You will be

-You will be fully liable for the accident even
+fully liable for the accident even if it is not

-if it is not your fault.
-I really do not know
+your fault.
+I really do not know why someone would

-with owners of illegal Chang Jiang 750’s
+owners of illegal Chang Jiang 750’s they

-it in Beijing, you are basically asking for trouble.
+Beijing, you are basically asking for trouble.

 Someone can steal your Chang Jiang 750 and you